 .
 However, you will need to apply for a short-stay visa if you have been rejected from entering Germany visa-free before, or if you are a UAE resident with citizenship in a country that falls under the Germany visa regime.

 Once you’ve taken care of all your bookings and secured everything on your end, take one step further to ensure your wellbeing on your trip.
-Allianz Travel and Allianz Assistance has been providing first-class insurance and assistance to travellers from all over the world for over 30 years.
+Allianz Travel has been providing first-class insurance and assistance to travellers from all over the world for over 30 years.
 Allianz Travel will give you coverage of up to USD 50,000 in emergency medical expenses and an additional USD 300 cover in the case of theft or loss of your travel documents.
 There’s also an additional USD 5,000 cover in case of personal accidents.

 dummyGet in touch with one of our highly experienced consultants today to take care of all your travel insurance needs on your trip to Germany!